-A. If the kicker touches the ball a second time before any other player has touched it then an indirect free kick is awarded to the opposing team taken from the spot of the second touch.

-B. If any player on either team encroaches before the ball is touched, and then the kick-off is simply retaken.
+- a.
+If the kicker touches the ball a second time before any other player has touched it then an indirect free kick is awarded to the opposing team taken from the spot of the second touch. - b.
+If any player on either team encroaches before the ball is touched, and then the kick-off is simply retaken.

-- 4. Drop Ball: - A. A drop ball is the proper restart for the following stoppages of play: - Substitute enters field of play w/o referee's permission - An unresolved referee decision (i.e., blowing the whistle accidentally) - ♦ Injury with no clear possession by either team. - ♦ Weather stoppage w/ no clear possession. - Cautioning or sending-off coaches, bench members, or spectators. - ✤ Ball bursting or becoming defective. - Ball hits a foreign object (dog, spectator, etc.) - Unresolved last touch before the ball leaves the field of play. - Equal fouls committed simultaneously by opponents.

-B. If play is stopped inside the penalty area, the ball will be dropped for the goalkeeper.
+4. Drop Ball:

+- a.
+A drop ball is the proper restart for the following stoppages of play - i.
+Substitute enters field of play w/o referee's permission - ii.
+An unresolved referee decision (i.e., blowing the whistle accidentally) - iii.
+Injury with no clear possession by either team. - iv.
+Weather stoppage w/ no clear possession. - v.
+Cautioning or sending-off coaches, bench members, or spectators. - vi.
+Ball busting or becoming defective. - vii.
+Ball hits a foreign object (dog, spectator, etc.) - viii.
+Unresolved last touch before the ball leaves the field of play. - ix.
+Equal fouls committed simultaneously by opponents. - b.
+If play is stopped inside the penalty area, the ball will be dropped for the goalkeeper.
 If play is stopped outside the penalty area, the ball will be dropped for one player of the team that last touched the ball at the point of the last touch.
-In all cases, all the other players (of both teams) must be at least 4.5 yards away from the player receiving the ball.
+In all cases, all the other players (of both teams) must be at least half the distance per age 4.5 yards away from the player receiving the ball. - c.
+Drop balls in the field of play will be uncontested drop balls.
+The ball will be rolled to the team with last possession before the play was stopped.